 Below you will find some tips and ideas on how to use our matching games in the classroom.
 Scroll down to explore!

 There are 36 topic-based online matching activities for kids learning English.
-Each game comes with ten pairs of picture-word.
+Each game is divided into two parts and comes with twelve pairs of picture-word.

 You can use them as warmers or fillers, and - depending on needs - these activities can be a fun starting point for further work.
 Also, you can download some corresponding worksheets to learn offline.